ds4cabs/BioTrialNet/readme.md

 **Clinical Trial Simulation & Reanalysis Framework in R**

-A teaching and exploratory research toolkit for CABS data science interns to simulate, interrogate, and reanalyze oncology clinical trials using real-world design parameters.
+A teaching and exploratory research toolkit for CABS data science interns to simulate, interrogate, and reanalyze clinical trials using real-world design parameters.

 ---